MrNomis/3-column-preview-card-component/README.md

 So this is my attempt on this Frontend-mentor challenge.
 I would say any of my three versions are not that bad if the screen is draged to full size.

-However inbetween my breaking points if i drag the window strange things things happen to my tamplate.
+However inbetween my breaking points if i drag the window, strange things happen to my tamplate.
 It´s just not moving correctly.
 I would apreciated if someone could tell me what i did wrong with my breakpoints or if my browser is just the problem.